dinshaw/dinshaw.github.io/full-outline.md

 * My name is Dinshaw.
 That's one word; that's my first name.
 My last name's not really important until you find another person with my first name.
 What is important is that I work at Constant Contact as a developer and I have nothing to do with operations.
 The closest I have come to deployments is complaining when they don't go smoothly.
+I have never logged into a CentOS box, which the application that I worked on for the last two years runs on.
+This is a problem.
+It's also not entirely true, I have logged into one of our CentOS boxes a long enough to tail a log, figure out there is nowhere to run 'rails c'	 in a jruby deploy, and then run out of space for my minimally provisioned user.
-The code I was working on is deployed on CentOS, and although I worked on this code for over two years, I may have logged into one of our CentOS boxes five or ten times total.
-Nowhere in my job description does it say I need to know my way around our production environment.
+My job description does not say that I need to know my way around our production environment.
 And recently, our community is realizing that this is a problem and that the time for change is upon us.
-Back to that later
+Back to that later...
-...

 ## Law of the Instrument
 * [SLIDE] Law of the Instrument